jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 This series focuses upon career advice.
 It won't be technical.
 It's based upon my own lived experiences.
-Since each person's journey is unique, my advice is not universal.
+Since each person's journey is unique, my advice will not universal.
 Others will have their own opinions and advice, some of which may conflict with mine.
 Some of my advice may be losing its significance, since [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) was just coming onto the scene when I retired in 2023.